fjames86/climbe/README.md

 The CIMOM/server component is not yet complete and has much more work to do yet before it's stable.

-Rudimentary support for Web Services Manangement (WS-Man) encoding is now available.
+A Web Services Manangement (WS-Man) client is also included.
 This makes it possible to communicate with the Microsoft Windows WinRM service which exposes WMI using the SOAP-based protocol WS-Man.

+This means native access to WMI from Lisp, provided the WinRM service is available on the target machine.

 ##1.
 CIMOM
 -----------